mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/4_enums/index.md

 ## Enums

-It is often the case that you want to define a variable that can only take a certain set of values and the values are known up front.
+It is often the case that we want to define a variable that can only take a certain set of values and the values are known up front.
 In C you can an `enum` for this.

 {{ include_code_sample(path="lessons/4_enums/enums.c", language="c") }}